0x000eHx/DARP/README.md

 Set up the impact of the video export inside the DARP to your likings.
 The video export decreases iteration speed drastically at the moment.
 So I create and write a video frame every 5th iteration.
 Increase or decrease this "framerate" inside `video_export_add_frame`.
 If the assignment steps are not necessary you can turn the video export off in the `__main__` of `multiRobotPathPlanner.py`.

-If you don't want to define your initial start points all the time I created `get_random_start_points` helper function to find a defined amount of tiles at the banks of the left side.
+If you don't want to define your initial start points all the time I created `get_random_start_points_list` helper function to find a defined amount of tiles at the banks of the left side.
 Always match the number and size of the portions in `__main__` to them.

 ## Work in Progress - Random Influence